Gotzone Sagardui: Career

 She earned a civil servant position in the University of the Basque Country, and she worked as an administrative officer in its Biscay Campus.
 She was the care manager of Leioa Care Center, a care home operated by the Social Assistance Institute of the Provincial Council of Biscay.

 From 2011 to 2012 she was the head of Bilbao's Women Council for Equality.
 In 2013, she was named the Director for Labour Activation of the Basque Employment Service (Lanbide), an autonomous entity of the Basque Government.
 She stepped down in 2016, in order to contest the 2016 Basque regional election.
 She was a Member of the Basque Parliament until 2017, upon being elected by her party to fill a vacancy in the City Council of Bilbao.

 She held different positions on the local government from 2017 to 2020.
 She was the Councillor for the Mayor's Office, Recruitment and Human Resources from 2017 to 2019, and she also coordinated the departments of Economic Development and Good Government.
 She was the second member of the Basque National Party's list to contest the 2019 Bilbao City Council election, and was subsequently named First Deputy Mayor and Councillor for Governance and Strategic Projects.

 After the 2020 Basque regional election Iñigo Urkullu, president of the Basque Government, appointed Sagardui as Health Minister for his third government.
 She took office on 8 September 2020, and resigned as city councillor three days later.
-As Health Minister, she is on charge of tackling the COVID-19 pandemic in the Basque Country (being the second minister to do so, as Nekane Murga held the office during the pandemic's first wave) and managing the vaccination programme of the region.
+As Health Minister, she was on charge of tackling the COVID-19 pandemic in the Basque Country (being the second minister to do so, as Nekane Murga held the office during the pandemic's first wave) and managing the vaccination programme of the region.